Skip to contents

 A character vector of length between 1 and 3, containing at least one (or two, or all of) of the possible values. id's (and possibly names) of municipalities are kept for the selected sources:

-A logical vector of length 1, denoting if the names of municipalites (for each of the
+A logical vector of length 1, denoting if the names of municipalities (for each of the id_types chosen) should be included.
+Be aware that some municipal names might differ between different agencies.

 Value